rivaldorodrigues/code-kata/NOTES.md

 - Testing if 1820 is a leap year should return true ✅
 - Testing if 1920 is a leap year should return true ✅
 - Refactor: Changing multiple `if` for mod of 4 ✅
-- Testing if 1100 is a leap year should return false
+- Testing if 1100 is a leap year should return false ✅
+- Refactor: Changing multiple `if` for mod of 100 ✅

 ## Utility